CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/02_1_shoebox_p1.md

 <br/><br/>

 ## Hide lines in the hourly plot
-Right click the center of the Hourly Plot component and click the option to "Hide Preview".
+Right click the center of the Hourly Plot component and click the option to hide "Preview."
 Then connect the indicated outputs to a "Custom Preview" component.
 Note how this removes the grid lines from the original plot.
 Custom Previews can be used to modify your plots.

 ```{image} ../_static/shoebox1/shoebox1_7.png
 :width: 100%